Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function revokePoolNomination(uint128 poolId) external
 ```

-revokes nomination by pool owner
+After a new pool owner has been nominated, allows it to reject the nomination.

 #### renouncePoolNomination